chFleschutz/aegix-engine/README.md

 - [Vulkan SDK](https://vulkan.lunarg.com/) installed on your system.

-- Download [GLFW](https://www.glfw.org/download.html) binaries (version 3.3.8, but the latest should also work).

 ## Getting Started

 Follow these steps to get started with Vulkanite Render Engine: